The office drone who would be king: 1999 in cinema

 Brad is way less fun than the Bobs.

 Lester balks at this, but enlightenment is around the corner.
-When he goes to see his daughter cheerlead, he has a mythical encounter with (re: gets a huge hard-on for) her friend and teammate Angela, first imagining her dancing, and then envisioning her covered in roses and smiling, just for Lester because he’s such a special boy.
+When he goes to see his daughter cheerlead, he has a “mythical encounter’ (😉 😉 ) with her friend and teammate Angela, first imagining her dancing, and then envisioning her covered in roses and smiling, just for Lester because he’s such a special boy.

 (Stepping outside the movie for a second, actress Mena Suvari was 19-20 when she filmed these scenes, so it’s a little less pervy than Lester’s diegetic infatuation.
 But it’s certainly in the same creepy ballpark.
 Today these scenes remind me uncomfortably of Britney Spears’s 1999 Rolling Stone cover, shot when she was 17.)